espressif/idf-extra-components/esp_jpeg/README.md

 [![Component Registry](https://components.espressif.com/components/espressif/esp_jpeg/badge.svg)](https://components.espressif.com/components/espressif/esp_jpeg)

-TJpgDec is a generic JPEG image decompressor that is highly optimized for small embedded systems.
-It works with very low memory consumption.
+TJpgDec is a lightweight JPEG image decompressor optimized for embedded systems with minimal memory consumption.

-Some microcontrollers have TJpg decoder in ROM, it is used, if there is. [^1] Using ROM code can be disabled in menuconfig.
+On some microcontrollers, TJpgDec is available in ROM and will be used by default, though this can be disabled in menuconfig if desired[^1].

 [^1]: **_NOTE:_** When the ROM decoder is used, the configuration can't be changed.
 The configuration is fixed.

 ## Features

 **Compilation configuration:**
-- Size of stream input buffer (default 512)
+- Stream input buffer size (default: 512 bytes)
-- Output pixel format (default RGB888): RGB888/RGB565
+- Output pixel format (default: RGB888; options: RGB888/RGB565)
-- Switches output descaling feature (default enabled)
+- Enable/disable output descaling (default: enabled)
-- Use table conversion for saturation arithmetic (default enabled)
+- Use table-based saturation for arithmetic operations (default: enabled)
+- Use default Huffman tables: Useful from decoding frames from cameras, that do not provide Huffman tables (default: disabled to save ROM)
-- Three optimization levels (default basic): 8/16-bit MCUs, 32-bit MCUs, Table conversion for huffman decoding
+- Three optimization levels (default: 32-bit MCUs) for different CPU types:
+  - 8/16-bit MCUs
+  - 32-bit MCUs
+  - Table-based Huffman decoding

 **Runtime configuration:**
-- Pixel Format: RGB888, RGB565
+- Pixel format options: RGB888, RGB565
-- Scaling Ratio: 1/1, 1/2, 1/4 or 1/8 Selectable on Decompression
+- Selectable scaling ratios: 1/1, 1/2, 1/4, or 1/8 (chosen at decompression)
-- Allow swap the first and the last byte of the color
+- Option to swap the first and last bytes of color values

 ## TJpgDec in ROM

-Some microcontrollers have TJpg decoder in ROM.
-It is used as default, but it can be disabled in menuconfig.
-Then there will be used code saved in this component.
+On certain microcontrollers, TJpgDec is available in ROM and used by default.
+This can be disabled in menuconfig if you prefer to use the library code provided in this component.

 ### List of MCUs, which have TJpgDec in ROM
 - ESP32